Get your B.C. driver’s licence with your Department of National Defence licence

 an application form and

 the proficiency record.

-Bring the completed documents to an ICBC driver licensing office to have the application reviewed and processed.
+Book an appointment to have the application reviewed and processed at an ICBC driver licensing office.
+You’ll need to bring your completed documents to the appointment.
 If you hold a DND 404 licence at the time of application, you don't need to surrender it.

 *If you're looking to get a commercial class B.C. licence, you'll receive a Driver Medical Examination form.
 You'll have 45 days to complete and submit the form.